 The company is virtually unique among large commercial organisations in the UK in that it adheres to a strict constitution originally devised by its founder as an "experiment in industrial democracy".
 The business is jointly owned by its 85,500 permanent employees, who are known as partners.
 There are no outside shareholders, and partners are rewarded with a wide range of social and financial benefits including a generous profit-share scheme.

 Sir Charlie Mayfield is chairman of the John Lewis Partnership.
 (He was knighted in summer 2013 for services to industry).
+He has announced plans to depart the group in 2020.
+No successor has yet been named.
 Other senior managers at group level now include Patrick Lewis (finance director) and Tom Athron (group development director).

 Paula Nickolds replaced Andy Street as managing director of John Lewis in Jan 2017, becoming the first woman to lead that business.
 (Street went into politics, becoming Mayor of the West Midlands).
 Other senior executives at John Lewis include Dino Rocos (operations director) and Ed Connolly (interim trading director).